YaningYu1992/EmotionalChattingBot/README.md

 # EmotionalChattingBot
-This program is a course project(Affective Computing) which contains emotional analyze as well as response.
+This program is a course project(Affective Computing) which contains emotional analysis as well as response.

 Running condition: